Xiaocong233/CollaborativeFiltering/README.md

 ## Description
-Contains a series of MATLAB Collobrative Filtering functions and Python Apriori and Eclat templates for constructing different machine learning recommender systems
+Contains a series of MATLAB/Octave Collobrative Filtering functions and for constructing different machine learning recommender systems

 ## Collobrative Filtering
 ```